GRESB/api-docs/source/includes/_asset-responses.md

 `POST /api/responses/:response_id/asset_level_data`

-The `response_id` must first be obtained by listing or creating <a href='#survey-responses'>a response</a>
+The `response_id` must first be obtained by listing or creating <a href='#survey-responses'>a response</a>.

 The document must contain an array of objects under the "buildings" key.
 Each item must be an object with the following keys:

  * `partners_id` - **Required.** A unique string to identify the asset in your system.
 This must be unique within the data set and should not change if the asset is renamed in your system.
-We will use this id to uniquely identify the asset within the dataset
+We will use this id to uniquely identify the asset within the dataset.
  * `asset_name` - A descriptive name to identify the asset to the end user.
- * `asset_address` - A street address for the asset at the time of submition.
-(Optional)
+ * `asset_address` - A street address for the asset at the time of submission.
- * `asset_country` - An ISO 3166-1 country code for the asset at the time of submition.
-(Optional)
+ * `asset_country` - An ISO 3166-1 country code for the asset at the time of submission.
- * `asset_size` - Gross floor area of the asset in square meters.
-(Optional)
+ * `asset_size` - Gross floor area of the asset in square feet or meters.
  * `property_type` - A GRESB Asset Property Type code — see https://api-sandbox.gresb.com/about/lists for valid values.
-(Optional)
  * `survey_data`  - An object containing keys for up to two years preceeding the `survey_date` of the associated response.
-For example, a 2017 response would have keys for `2015` and `2016`.
+For example, a 2018 response would have keys for `2016` and `2017`.
 Within each year are keys for the metrics your application maintains.

  **Note:** All metrics are optional.
 You should only include the keys corrisponding to data your application can provide.
 See the <a href='#data-dictionary'>data dictionary</a> for a complete listing of possible keys.

- In our example, we submit some basic energy data for 6 months of 2015 and all of 2016 for "Fuel consumption from all common areas of the base building".
-In 2015, we report 50 000 kWh of fuel consumption.
-In 2016 we report the size of the common area to 1200 m² and indcate 100% coverage and a masssive increase in consumption of 100 000 kWh.
+ In our example, we submit some basic energy data for 6 months of 2016 and all of 2017 for "Fuel consumption from all common areas of the base building".
+In 2016, we report 50 000 kWh of fuel consumption.
+In 2017 we report the size of the common area to 1200 m² and indcate 100% coverage and a masssive increase in consumption of 100 000 kWh.

 ## Asset-level Data Validation Errors